 The process is actually quite simple.
 The first step is to put it in a salty brine in a cool place (we use a cooler in our beer-chest at about 45 degrees F).

-The brine is 10 liters of water, 500g kosher salt, 100g pink salt, 75g sugar, 75g brown sugar, 1 T black pepper corns, 2 t coriander seeds, 1 t yellow mustard seed.
+The brine is 10 liters of water, 500g kosher salt, 100g pink salt (curing salt), 75g sugar, 75g brown sugar, 1 T black pepper corns, 2 t coriander seeds, 1 t yellow mustard seed.